 - When creativity is hindered, it does not bode well for wider society

-The second Avant Garde section (back on the ground floor) introduces a more contemporary note to Prince Eugene’s Baroque residence.
-Names also familiar from solo exhibitions in such locations as the Bank Austria Kunstforum Wien: Maria Lassnig, Kiki Kogelnik, Daniel Spoerri, VALIE EXPORT, and others.
+Many names here are familiar from such locations as the Bank Austria Kunstforum Wien or Albertina: Maria Lassnig, Kiki Kogelnik, Daniel Spoerri, VALIE EXPORT, and others.

-Such eras, genres, and artists take me even further beyond my area of expertise, but I was much taken by Kogelnik’s 1975 Triangle with its representation of two women.
-An intriguing work that seems both serious and tongue-in-cheek, suggestive and not at all so.
+These eras, genres, and artists take me even further beyond my area of expertise, but I was notably intrigued by Kogelnik’s 1975 Triangle with its representation of two women.
+A work that seems both serious and tongue-in-cheek, suggestive and not at all so.

 It doesn’t take long to zip around the few rooms, but the trip makes a nice foray through art history and offers a breather from the crowds that often accumulate in the Klimt galleries.

-And, if the later years of this part of Belvedere’s art interest you, can I recommend you consider some of the modern and contemporary art exhibitions currently on in Vienna?
+P.S.
+If the later years of this part of Belvedere’s art interest you, consider some of the modern and contemporary art exhibitions currently on in Vienna.